 As the economic dogma of mainstream politics only measures ‘progress’ in terms of economic values, it cannot measure ‘non-economic’ values.
 Likewise, as the human-centric nature of technological society marginalises all non-human species and the ‘living’ natural world, it cannot represent the independent value of ‘non-human lifeforms’.

 Any ideology that cannot recognise the innate value of the natural world is bound to destroy it.
 Technocracy creates problems beyond its control when it cannot understand, nor apprehend, factors that contradict its core values.
-For example, factory farms create super-bugs by acting against natural systems; which politicians cannot halt as it requires prohibiting those ‘unnatural’ business practices.
+For example, factory farms create super-bugs29 by acting against natural systems; which politicians cannot halt30 as it requires prohibiting those ‘unnatural’ business practices.

 Therefore, if the modern media’s technocratic dialogue represents what it is to be human, then clearly, “I don’t speak human”.
 Yes, I speak a dialect of human, but I cannot converse in its official form.